Subject · Theatre Studies

 Live theatre evaluation

-Strong evaluations engage critically with named productions — design choices, directorial decisions, performance technique, audience experience.
-Tutors guide students towards seeing productions worth analysing (RSC, National Theatre, regional theatres of note, touring productions) and developing the critical vocabulary to write about them.
+Strong evaluations engage critically with named productions: design choices, directorial decisions, performance technique, audience experience.
+Tutors guide students towards productions worth analysing (RSC, National Theatre, regional theatres of note, touring productions) and develop the critical vocabulary to write about them.

 Choosing a Theatre Studies tutor